ACCESS-NRI/um2nc-standalone/README.md

 ### Running the tests

 The `um2nc-standalone` project uses `pytest` and `pytest-cov`.<br>
-To run the tests and generate print a coverage report (with missing lines) run:
+To run the tests and generate a coverage report (with missing lines) run:

 ```
 python3 -m pytest --cov-report=term-missing --cov=um2nc